Sector14/cougar-util/Readme.md

 This enables support for the RDR Cursor axis at the expense of the rudder toe brake axes (see Falcon BMS Cougar setup docs for more information).
 Upload only needs to be performed once.
-After that use the "-p user" option above.
+After that use the "-p" option above.

 NOTE: As tmc files include manual calibration data, unless you have stolen my joystick you should leave the device in auto calibration mode if using the above tmc